Ageing and sexing details:

 AHY females are streaky white and brown plumage with

-rusty-edged epaulettes and a faint orange/salmon wash around the face and
+rusty-edged epaulettes and may have a faint orange/salmon wash around the face and

 Photo by Marcel Gahbauer,